 National Parks and to Italy with his wife Joyce.

-his fly fishing partner and co-author Rick Takahashi.
-Jerry’s goal when writing Modern Midges was to
+with his fly fishing partner and co-author Rick Takahashi.
+Jerry’s goal when writing Modern Midges was

-FL.
-Gibson's writing and photo's have appeared in several publications, including Florida Sportsman, Gulf
+Valparaiso, FL.
+Gibson's writing and photo's have appeared in several publications, including Florida

-Coast Angler, Fly Fishing in Salt Waters, Saltwater Fly Fishing, The Fisherman, Cabela's Outdoor
+Sportsman, Gulf Coast Angler, Fly Fishing in Salt Waters, Saltwater Fly Fishing, The Fisherman,

 Magazine, Paddle World and Florida Fishing Weekly.
 He also served as host of Fishing Paradise on